joshhlim/ruby_javascript_stack_overflow_clone/README.md

-Polymorphic associations, Ruby Sinatra Back End, jQuery JS AJAX Front End, complete with Best Answer, Trending, and Top Voted features.
+Polymorphic associations, Ruby Sinatra Back End, jQuery JS Front End, complete with Best Answer, Trending, and Top Voted features.
+Only the author of a question/comment can view buttons to Edit/Delete, which is performed via AJAX.
+Also possesses flawless Upvote and Downvote functionality.